joycshen/playful-plant-project/design-plan/design-journey.md

 Another **important note** is that the filter for "Growing needs and characteristics" is working.
 My M3 feedback said it is not working, and I believe it is because most of my plant has "perennial" and/or "full sun", so it is hard to tell how the catalog has changed after filtering.
 Try to click on multiple filters!

-Finally, the users can filter by normal info (growing needs) and filter by tags, but the function works only when the user choose normal filters and then click on a tag, but not the other way around.
-(Since filtering by normal information and tag is not really a need of the Abi and Pat, I didn't implement this function)
+Finally, the users can filter by normal info (growing needs) or filter by tags, but cannot filter by both at the same time.
+Since filtering by both normal information and tag is not a need of the Abi and Pat, I didn't implement this function.

 ### Self-Reflection (Final Submission)